All India Bakchod: Selected works

-Video

 Sketches and spoofs

 AIB started uploading sketches to YouTube in February 2013.
 Their first series, AIB 365, used mimicry and other comedic devices.
 In April 2013, they created a spoof of Bollywood award shows, Royal Turds and performed it live for over a year.
-In September 2013, their sketch It's Your Fault went viral.
+In September 2013, their sketch It's Your Fault, which was a collaboration with actress Kalki Koechlin.
 It was a satirical take on the Indian patriarchal mindset of victim blaming.
 During this period, comics Karunesh Talwar and Abish Matthew were frequent collaborators.